Internet-Draft Key Transparency Protocol March 2025

 X 0 1 0 0 Index: 00010 00101 01101 10001 10111 11011 Value: A B F C D E

-Figure 7: The previous prefix tree after adding the key-value pair: 01101 -> F.
+Figure 6: The previous prefix tree after adding the key-value pair: 01101 -> F.

 The value of a leaf node is the encoded key-value pair, while the value of a parent node is the hash of the combined values of its left and right children (or a stand-in value when one of the children doesn't exist).

-A proof of membership is given by providing the leaf hash value, along with the hash value of each copath entry along the search path.
+A proof of membership is given by providing the leaf value, along with the value of each copath entry along the search path.
 A proof of non-membership is given by providing an abridged proof of membership that follows the path for the intended search key, but ends either at a stand-in node or a leaf for a different search key.
 In either case, the proof is verified by hashing together the leaf with the copath hash values and checking that the result equals the root hash value of the tree.

 3.4.
 Combined Tree

-Log trees are desirable because they can provide efficient consistency proofs to assure verifiers that nothing has been removed from a log that was present in a previous version.
+Log trees are desirable because they can provide efficient consistency proofs to convince verifiers that nothing has been removed from a log that was present in a previous version.
 However, log trees can't be efficiently searched without downloading the entire log.
 Prefix trees are efficient to search and can provide inclusion proofs to convince verifiers that the returned search results are correct.
 However, it's not possible to efficiently prove that a new version of a prefix tree contains the same data as a previous version with only new values added.

-In the combined tree structure, which is based on [Merkle2], a prefix tree contains a mapping where each label-version pair is a search key, and its associated value is a cryptographic commitment to the label's new contents.
-A log tree contains a record of each version of the prefix tree that's created.
+In the combined tree structure, based on [Merkle2], each label-version pair stored by a Transparency Log corresponds to a search key in a prefix tree.
+This prefix tree maps the label-version pair's search key to a commitment to the label's contents at that version.
+To allow users to track changes to the prefix tree, a log tree contains a record of each version of the prefix tree along with the timestamp of when it was published.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

-4. Searching the Tree
+4. Updating Views of the Tree

 4.1.
 Implicit Binary Search Tree

 Intuitively, the leaves of the log tree can be considered a flat array representation of a binary tree.
 This structure is similar to the log tree, but distinguished by the fact that not all parent nodes have two children.
-In this representation, "leaf" nodes are stored in even-numbered indices, while "intermediate" nodes are stored in odd-numbered indices:

 X X X X X X X X X X X X X X Index: 0 1 2 3 4 5 6 7 8 9 10 11 12 13